Bobby Walston: Professional career

-Walston scored 881 points in his career, and at the time of his retirement had scored more points in the NFL than anyone other than Lou Groza.
-He retained the Eagles franchise points record until it was broken by kicker David Akers in 2007.
+After the Eagles had earlier granted Walston's request to be made a free agent, Walston announced his retirement in early May 1963.
+During his 12-year Eagles' career Walston scored 881 points, and at the time of his retirement had scored more points in the NFL than anyone other than Lou Groza.
+He retained the Eagles' franchise points record until it was broken by kicker David Akers in 2007.
+Walston ranks third all-time on the Eagles in points scored, behind Akers and Jake Elliot (as of 2025).